mrowrpurr/Mods/README.md

 - Immersive Weapons
 - Racemenu High Heels
 - High Heel Sound (_the version with No Sound_)
-- Apachii Divine Store (and Shive's Vanilla Clothes Replacer)
+- Apachii Divine Store (and Shiva's Vanilla Clothes Replacer)
 - Artesian Cloaks of Skyrim
   - Cloaks and Capes
   - Cloaks of Lace for Lady
   - Winter is Coming
   - Cloaks for Skyrim w/ Retextures w/ HDT
 - ImoMegane - Glasses (_maybe_) (Oldrim)

 # Weather